wp-plugins/form-maker/readme.txt

 	Save as Copy: The button allows you to save a copy of the current form, which you can later find in the "Forms section."

-2.4   On the right side you will see three fields of the  form:
+2.4   On the of the Form Maker right side you will see three fields of the  form:
 -	 form Title: In this field type a title for your  form.
 You can have an unlimited number of  forms.
 This is a required field for a  form.
 -	Email to send submissions of a  form to: Here you type e-mails to which submitted  form in formation will be sent.
 If you need more than one e-mail address to send the submissions of a  form you must separate them by commas.
 This field is not required for a  form.
 In any case the submitted in formation is stored in**Submissions** part of the  form maker, where it could be managed easily.
--	Theme.
+-	Theme of a form.
 A distinct theme can be applied to each new form.
 The themes can be accessed by selecting Form Maker > Themes on the left menu.
 43 themes are available for selection for each.
 There is an option for creating new themes for a form, which you can access by clicking "New" on the upper right corner of the section.which you can later find in the "Forms" section.

-2.5   Add new fields to your  form by clicking on the ADD A NEW FIELD button (see the next step).
+2.5   Add new fields to your  form by clicking on the ADD A NEW FIELD button (see the next step of Form Maker manual).

 2.6   To update the Form Maker plugin while keeping your existing forms, you need to deactivate and delete the Form Maker from the list of installed plugins (do not uninstall it using the Uninstall Form Maker option of the plugin) and install the new plugin.
 Afterwards, go to Form Maker>Manager and on the upper hand of the screen click on the "Update Forms" button.
 If the update is successful, you will see a notification message, "All forms are updated!"